The Seven Names Writing 3

 this situation while we are on earth, it has to come from a sincere desire to

 not live by lies or half-truths.
-That wish will nicely move wisdom along.
+That wish does nicely move wisdom along.

-The truth is that the for us 'Unknown' loves to be found and enlighten us.
+The truth is that the for us 'Unknown' loves to be found and to enlighten us.

 34. Nobody can tell us we must be interested in realms that seem hidden.

 Life can be quite satisfying and good as it is.
 Still, who does not grapple